 Elevation: 10,153 ft

-This peak is found on page 323 where it was incorrectly identified as Elk Mountain.
-The real Beaverhead Elk Mountain is located just over a mile south of this peak.
+Climbing and access information for this peak is on Page 323 of the book, where the peak is incorrectly identified as Elk Mountain.
+The actual Beaverhead Elk Mountain is located just over a mile south of Peak 10153.
+USGS Deadman Pass.
 Published April 2018

-Hall Creek Road [(B)(5.1)(a)] as revised and updated.
+Hall Creek Road [(B)(5.1)(a) on Page 329] as revised and updated.
 Please refer to the Elk Mountain posting for more details.
 This climb is part of a ridge traverse from (and back to) Elk Mountain.
 Consequently, the route discussion begins at the lowest saddle between Peak 10153 and Elk Mountain.

 This route is part of a ridge traverse to, and then from, Peak 10025/Dad Creek Peak on the Montana side of the Continental Divide.
 Consequently, I will describe it as a descent route that begins on the summit of Peak 10153.
 Descend northeast down the somewhat ill-defined Northeast Ridge on loose, steep talus and scree.
 Thankfully, you will find a good climber’s trail soon after you begin the descent.
 The climber’s trail flames out well before reaching the gentle 9,700-foot saddle below, but it sure helps in the upper half of this ridge scramble.